MohammadShahin/Provectus-internship-part-2/task1/README.md

 <a name="task1-description"></a>
 ### Task description
-We were asked to implement MapReducer using Apache airflow to count the word counts in a csv file.
+We were asked to implement MapReducer using Apache airflow to find the word counts in a csv file.

 <a name="task1-solution-logic"></a>
 ### Solution logic